Frequently Asked Questions

 As Pradeep Mettu, Unite For Sight Volunteer in India, wrote about his experience: "The language barrier ultimately made the experience even more meaningful.
 Since communication was always an issue, I learned a great deal about the human touch and the intangibles that create a universal language between the health care provider and the patient."

 Depending on your country of citizenship, you will most likely need a Visa in order to enter Ghana or India.
 Volunteers from the U.S. and Canada, for example, will need a Visa.
+Volunteers going from the U.S. to Honduras for 90 days or more will require a Visa; U.S.-based volunteers participating in Honduras for less than 90 days do not need a visa, and the requirements are similar for other countries of origin.
 Obtaining a Visa involves a basic paper application process to the Ghanaian or Indian Embassy in the volunteer's home country.
 The Visa is stamped onto the volunteer's Passport by the Ghanaian or Indian Embassy.

 Yes!
-In fact, all accepted participants are required to introduce themselves by email to the eye clinic with which they will be volunteering.
+In fact, all accepted Global Impact Fellows are required to introduce themselves by email to the eye clinic with which they will be volunteering.
 The eye clinic coordinators and ophthalmologists respond to each volunteer's introductory email, and the clinic and volunteer remain in contact with each other prior to the Global Impact Fellow's travel abroad.

-Unite For Sight's Global Impact Corps program has an impeccable safety record, and the safety of our volunteers is our highest priority.
-Our Global Impact Fellows are locally led and managed by our eye clinic partners, and they work daily with the local ophthalmic nurses, optometrists, and ophthalmologists who are committed and attentive to the safety of the Global Impact Fellows.
+Unite For Sight's volunteer program has an impeccable safety record, and the safety of our volunteers is our highest priority.
+Our volunteers are locally led and managed by our eye clinic partners, and they work daily with the local ophthalmic nurses, optometrists, and ophthalmologists who are committed and attentive to the safety of the volunteers.
 Unite For Sight has a very close, long-term working relationship with each of our eye clinic partners.
-Additionally, Global Impact Fellows participate only in locations that are considered safe and stable by the U.S. State Department.

-Upon arriving abroad, the Global Impact Fellows are picked up from the airport by the eye clinic and driven to the program lodging site.
-All Global Impact Fellows are required to lodge at the designated program lodging site, which is a local hotel or guest house.
+Upon arriving abroad, the volunteers are picked up from the airport by the eye clinic and driven to the program lodging site.
+All volunteers are required to lodge at the designated program lodging site, which is a local hotel or guest house.

 In addition to the ground support provided by the local eye care professionals, we also require all volunteers to purchase International SOS security and medical assistance coverage.
-If there were to be any unexpected situation requiring professional security or travel medicine assistance, Global Impact Fellows would have professional assistance immediately available by International SOS.
-Each Global Impact Fellow receives a Unite For Sight local cell phone upon arriving abroad, and this cell phone can be used to reach International SOS at any time.
-Fellows also often use their Unite For Sight cell phones to stay connected with their families at home.
+If there were to be any unexpected situation requiring professional security or travel medicine assistance, volunteers would have professional assistance immediately available by International SOS.
+Each volunteer receives a Unite For Sight local cell phone upon arriving abroad, and this cell phone can be used to reach International SOS at any time.
+Volunteers also often use their Unite For Sight-provided cell phones to stay connected with their families at home.

 Unite For Sight has an emergency protocol system in place to ensure a quick response to any emergency situation.
-The eye clinic, Global Impact Fellows, and their families may contact Unite For Sight's headquarters at any time.
+The eye clinic, volunteers, and their families may contact Unite For Sight's headquarters at any time.

-We also require Global Impact Fellows to prepare for and ensure their personal safety while abroad.
+We also require volunteers to prepare for and ensure their personal safety while abroad.
 The required pre-departure safety training includes a review of the U.S. State Department's Preparing To Travel Abroad, A Safe Trip Abroad, and CDC Traveler's Health.

 In addition to hands-on service and clinical opportunities while abroad, what other educational experiences are afforded to Global Impact Fellows?

-Global Impact Fellows complete Global Impact Training and eye health training as part of their pre-departure training.
+Global Impact Fellows complete Global Impact Training as part of their pre-departure requirements.
 Prior to their travel abroad, Global Impact Fellows have therefore already gained extensive knowledge about global health delivery, and they are well prepared to make a significant impact with the eye clinic abroad.

 Upon arriving abroad, Global Impact Fellows receive orientation from the eye clinic.
 They then proceed to work 5-6 days per week with the partner eye clinic to provide eye care for those living in extreme poverty.
 They are immersed in effective public health programs and learn first-hand about best practices in global health.